YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

+## The Semantics of a Formula

+A formula has two semantics: the _declarational semantics_ and the _operational semantics_.
+[The way](#the-relation-and-queries) in which the reader is advised to read the relation definition and the query is actually part of the declarational semantics.
+The operational semantics concerns how the answers shall be searched for (mechanically), which is part of the implementation of the language.

+Declaratively, the two predicate symbols `==` and `=/=` means respectively "syntactic equality" and "syntactic disequality".
+The logic connectives mean as usual, and a value just denote itself as a syntactic object.
+The operational semantics of OCanren is a set of stream manipulation rules attached to the logic connectives and the predicate symbols, and formulae are viewed as functions taking a stream member as input and returning a stream.
 We explain the operational semantics of OCanren in more detail below.
 Firstly the concept of a _stream_.

 ###  Streams